Dyablo-HPC/Dyablo/Readme.md

 2. Test the performance of Euler/Pablo in MPI + Kokkos/OpenMP on a large cluster (e.g. skylake) and compare with Ramses and CanoP to evaluate the cost of mesh management.
 3. If 1 and 2 are OK, evaluate how much work is needed to Kokkossify PABLO itself (or a sub-part).
 To start with, we could consider keeping most of PABLO on CPU, but at each mesh modification (refine + coarsen) export mesh connectivity in a Kokkos::View + hashmap to be used in the computational kernels (either OpenMP, or CUDA).

-EulerPablo is not correlated to [khamr](https://gitlab.maisondelasimulation.fr/pkestene/khamr) yet, will use some of its ideas (e.g Kokkos HashMap implementation).
+dyablo is not correlated to [khamr](https://gitlab.maisondelasimulation.fr/pkestene/khamr) yet, will use some of its ideas (e.g Kokkos HashMap implementation).

 Performance portability means, we will be using the [Kokkos library](https://github.com/kokkos/kokkos), a C++ parallel programing model and library for performance portability.